Our service is available for children and young people between the ages of 7-18.

-If the psychiatrist thinks that the case is one that is suitable for us to take on they will normally arrange with the parents for the follow up appointment(s) at the end of this initial interview and have some forms sent out for teachers, parents and the child(ren) concerned to fill in and return before the next consultation.
+If the psychiatrist thinks that we can help they will normally arrange with you for the follow up appointment(s) at the end of this initial interview and have some forms sent out for you, your child’s teachers, and perhaps the child(ren) involved to fill in and return before the next consultation.

 Does it cost more to have a consultation with a child and adolescent psychiatrist?

 For the initial consultation it is actually less! (but it is only for 30 minutes.)
 We charge £200 for this initial interview and letter.
 If there is then a need for further consultations, these will cost more – but we will provide you with estimates for those costs with the initial letter.

 However, if you do need to have a number of interviews and other specialists need to be involved, costs can easily mount up, so the basic answer is yes, it can cost more – but we will make sure that we let you know what sort of costs you will be incurring as soon as we can define the issues and give you a proposed plan.

 What information will the psychiatrist need before that initial 30 minute consultation?

 The more relevant information you can provide before talking to the psychiatrist, the more help they can be.
 Therefore we will ask you to fill out a form before your consultation which will ask you the following questions:

 - The reason you are seeking a psychiatrist’s advice.

 - What you hope to achieve from seeing a psychiatrist.